 With recent Republican victories in the U.S. presidential and senate races, significant tax legislation changes can be expected over the next 12 to 14 months, most notably with regard to the Tax Cuts and Jobs Act of 2017 (TCJA) since many aspects of the bill were not permanent provisions and are set to expire as of December 31, 2025.

-Although Republicans will control the Senate, it’s not yet known which party will control the House of Representatives, and tax policy changes will require 60 votes in the Senate or will need to use the reconciliation process to pass, similar to the TCJA.
+Although Republicans will control both the Senate and the House of Representatives, tax policy changes will require 60 votes in the Senate or will need to use the reconciliation process to pass, similar to the TCJA.

 Throughout his campaign, President-Elect Donald Trump discussed a wide variety of tax policies and proposals, including:

 - Making TCJA permanent – As mentioned above, without 60 votes in the Senate, Congress would need to use the reconciliation process to enact legislative tax changes.
-The process would allow a tax bill to pass with 51 votes to avoid a filibuster but would prevent increased spending or decreased revenues as a result.
+The process would allow a tax bill to pass with 51 votes to avoid a filibuster but would impose limitations on increased spending or decreased revenues as a result.

 - Individual tax rates – Currently set to expire at the end of 2025 and return to pre-TCJA levels, reestablishing the maximum tax bracket at 39.6%, an increase from the current 37%.